saurabh-gupt/saurabh-gupt/README.md

 **What you'll find here:**

 * Data analysis projects demonstrating my understanding of data cleaning, transformation, and visualization.
-  * Images showcasing final data visualizations created using Power BI (replace with screenshots of your own work)
 * Code snippets and scripts showcasing my proficiency in SQL and TSQL for data manipulation.
 * Power BI reports illustrating my ability to create clear and compelling visualizations.
-(Link to your reports if publicly available)

 **Feel free to:**

 * Reach out for collaboration opportunities!
 I'm always eager to learn and grow alongside other data enthusiasts.